 Check out past coverage of DelFest from Honest Tune:

 Members: Jonathan Scales (Steel pan drums), Chaisaray Schenck (Drums), Cody Wright (Bass)

-Sounds Like: A highly-inventive Miles Davis acid-trip led by steep-drums.
+Sounds Like: A highly-inventive Miles Davis acid-trip led by steel-drums.

 For Fans Of: Bela Fleck, Toubab Krewe, Medeski Martin & Wood

 Bio: Jonathan Scales first the started the band in 2007 upon graduation from college.
 The band went through various line-up changes until it solidified with the addition of bassist Cody Wright in 2011.
 Drummer Chaisaray Schenck, a college friend of Scales, joined in 2014 to round out the current line-up.
 Prior to the addition of Wright, Scales released three solo albums.
 Since the addition of Wright, The Fourchestra has released two albums 2013’s Fourchestra and 2014’s Mixtape Symphony a “dense half-hour long-form album inspired by and dedicated to Roy “Futureman” Wooten.”
 The album peaked at #6 on the iTunes Jazz Charts.

 Entering its 3rd year, The Charm City Folk & Bluegrass has already established itself as one of the premiere Folk and Bluegrass festivals in the Mid-Atlantic region.
 In its three-year existence the Festival has seen exponential growth moving from the cozy confines of the Union Craft Brewery in year one to the spacious grounds of Druid Hill Park, to the addition of a second stage in year three.

 With a return to Druid Hill Park, a spectacular line-up, and the addition of the second stage that will feature thirteen bands with no overlapping sets, The Charm City Folk & Bluegrass looks to continue to be an early season standout of this year’s Festival season.